 This Vegan Shepherd’s Pie (or Vegan Cottage Pie) is true comfort food for fall and for winter with rainbow carrots, zucchini (courgette) and eggplant (aubergine) topped with creamy vegan mashed potatoes.
-If you are looking for a Vegetable Shepherd’s Pie recipe for Thanksgiving or for Christmas with a light veggie stew filling (no legumes, no grains, and no nuts), this is the one to check out.
+If you are looking for a Vegetarian Shepherd’s Pie recipe for Thanksgiving or for Christmas with a light veggie stew filling (no lentils, no grains, no soy, and no nuts), this is the one to check out.

 What is Shepherd’s Pie?

 Originally, it is a meat-based pie with a mashed potato topping.
 They call it Shepherd’s Pie if the meat in it is lamb, but Cottage Pie if the meat is minced beef.

 We first ate Shepherd’s Pie when we were living in the UK.
 It was ages ago, but definitely way before we discovered the benefits of plant-based eating.
 I don’t think that we tried the traditional one, as we have never been very keen on the lamb.
 So, I believe it was rather a Cottage Pie with minced beef, which we ate back then.
 This dish became quite popular in our kitchen for several reasons:

 - First, easy to make.